Album of the Year (Faith No More album): Recording

-During early 1997, all five members reconvened in San Francisco with Swiss producer Roli Mosimann, who is the long-standing collaborator of industrial rock band The Young Gods, a major influence on Faith No More.
-Bottum reflects "We did the record in parts, more than as a whole.
-Then at the end of the process, or near the end, we got together."
-Patton had written new songs while away in Italy with his wife, such as "Home Sick Home".
+During early 1997, all five members finally reconvened in San Francisco, with Swiss producer Roli Mosimann, who is the long-standing collaborator of industrial rock band The Young Gods, a major influence on Faith No More.
+Patton had written two new songs while away in Italy with his wife, including "Home Sick Home".
+Patton wrote these songs in just a day, and he came up not only with the lyrics, but also the drums, guitar and bass.

 Mosimann encouraged the band to utilize computer-based recording/editing software Pro Tools, something they had not done before.
 Gould stated, "he said there were some things that he'd like to change in Pro Tools.
 A good example of Roli's editing was the song 'Mouth to Mouth.'
 It wasn't sounding right to us at all.
 It was almost a throwaway song.
 But Roli really liked that one, so he ended up taking the [acoustic] drums in the choruses and moving them to the verses in Pro Tools.
 It gave the song a whole new life."

-Once recording was completed, the individual members spent time preparing for the upcoming tour in support of the album.
+Once they finished recording, the songs were sent off to Masterdisk in New York to be mastered by Howie Weinberg, and the individual members spent time preparing for the upcoming tour in support of the album.
 The impending Album of the Year tour would end up sidetracking a covers album Mike Patton had planned on doing with Mr. Bungle.

-The album's music displayed a more melancholic sound overall compared to previous releases.
-Gould said at the time, "it just turned out to be that way that the new material is more melodic, slower and more atmospheric.
-It was important for me that the album has a general mood that can be found in all songs and that it doesn't go in too many directions like we did in the past."
-Patton commented, "It's got more feelings and balance than our previous albums.
-Possibly it's darker too."
-Shortly before Album of the Year was released, San Francisco paper East Bay Times claimed it was "by and large, a heavy metal album."
+Faith No More's upcoming album was announced to the media around the time recording was completed in 1997, and a June release date had already been finalized.
+The album was still untitled at that point.
+In later press releases from closer to the release date, the title Album of the Year was revealed, and a track listing was given out which had the eventual B-sides "Light Up & Let Go" and "The Big Kahuna" as the 13th and 14th tracks.
+It was being touted as a return to the band's "heavy guitar" and "funky bass" sound.

+Music

+Style

+Album of the Year features elements of several genres, including heavy metal, punk, boogie rock, circus music, country, doo-wop, funk, gothic rock, hip hop, Middle Eastern music, R&B, trip-hop and soul.
+However, it has been considered as less diverse than their previous release King for a Day...
+Fool for a Lifetime, which explored an even wider array of genres.